beyondcode/laravel-query-detector/README.md

     ],

     /*
-     * Define the output formats that you want to use.
+     * Define the output format that you want to use.
+Multiple classes are supported.
      * Available options are:
      *
      * Alert: